Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Maps from to

 \begin{lemma} For any $S\in \FS\setminus\NS$, the link of $S$ in $\FSG$ decomposes as a non-trivial join $\lk_{\FSG}(S)=X_1\star X_2$ where neither $X_1$ nor $X_2$ contains a complete subgraph on $3N-4$ vertices. \end{lemma}

 \begin{rk} We allow $X_1$ or $X_2$ to be reduced to a point (this occurs if one of the factors of the splitting is cyclic). \end{rk}

 \begin{proof} Let $A_1,A_2$ be proper free factors of $F_N$ such that $S$ is the Bass--Serre tree of the free product $F_N=A_1\ast A_2$.
-Every one-edge free splitting of $F_N$ that is compatible with $S$ but distinct from $S$ is obtained in the following way: choose $i\in\{1,2\}$, construct a refinement $\hat{S}$ of $S$ by blowing up $S$ at the vertex fixed by $A_i$, using a one-edge free splitting of $A_i$, and then collapse every edge of $\hat{S}$ that comes from $S$ to a point.
+Every one-edge free splitting of $F_N$ that is compatible with $S$ but distinct from $S$ is obtained in the following way: choose $i\in\{1,2\}$, construct a refinement $\hat{S}$ of $S$ by blowing up $S$ at the vertex fixed by $A_i$, using a one-edge free splitting of $A_i$ and choosing an attaching point for the edge of $S$, and then collapse every edge of $\hat{S}$ that comes from $S$ to a point.
 We say that such a splitting is a \emph{compatible splitting of type $i$}.
 Then the link $\lk_{\FSG}(S)$ decomposes as a non-trivial join $\lk_{\FSG}(S)=X_1\star X_2$, where $X_i$ consists of all compatible splittings of type $i$.

 Let $i\in\{1,2\}$.
 Assume towards a contradiction that $X_i$ contains a complete subgraph on $3N-4$ vertices.
-Then there exists a refinement of $S$ with $3N-3$ orbits of edges where $A_j$ is elliptic (with $j\neq i$).
-This is a contradiction because every free splitting of $F_N$ with $3N-3$ orbits of edges corresponds to a free action of $F_N$ (this simple observation may be viewed as a consequence of the deeper fact that the boundary of Outer space has dimension $3N-5$ \cite{GL}). \end{proof}
+Then by \cite[Lemma A.17]{GL-jsj} there exists a refinement of $S$ with $3N-3$ orbits of edges and in which $A_j$ is elliptic (with $j\neq i$).
+This is a contradiction because every free splitting of $F_N$ with $3N-3$ orbits of edges corresponds to a free action of $F_N$. \end{proof}

 \begin{proof}[Proof of Proposition~\ref{prop:ns-fs}] Assume towards a contradiction that there exists a vertex $S\in\NS$ such that $\theta(S)$ is a separating splitting.
 By Lemma~\ref{lemma:free-splitting-link}, the link $\lk_{\FSG}(\theta(S))$ decomposes as a non-trivial join $\lk_{\FSG}(\theta(S))=X_1\star X_2$, where no $X_i$ contains a complete subgraph on $3N-4$ vertices.
 By Lemma~\ref{lemma:link-ns}, the link $\lk_{\NSG}(S)$ does not decompose non-trivially as a join, and as $\theta$ preserves both adjacency and non-adjacency, neither does $\theta(\lk_{\NSG}(S))$.
 Since we deduce that $\theta(\lk_{\NSG}(S))$ is contained in either $X_1$ or $X_2$.
 On the other hand, Lemma~\ref{lemma:maximal-clique-in-link} ensures that $\lk_{\NSG}(S)$ contains a complete subgraph on $3N-4$ vertices, a contradiction. \end{proof}